IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Application-Architecture--Implementation-View.md

 For the course service it is necessary to check for existing information like courses and their meta-data in the LMS systems.
 If those are existent, the services is able to fetch them and provide it to the course service.

+**!** The LMS adapter has no further functionality than fetching data from the external system to the authentication service.
+The authentication process is handled entirely within the authentication service. **!**

 ### **Course Service**